 CanAlaska Uranium Ltd. (the "Company" or "CanAlaska") and its subsidiaries for the past 9 years have been principally engaged in the exploration of uranium properties.
 The Company will attempt to bring the properties to production, structure joint ventures with others, option or lease properties to third parties or sell the properties outright.
 The Company has not determined whether these properties contain ore reserves that are economically recoverable and the Company is considered to be in the exploration stage.
 From time to time, the Company evaluates new properties and directs exploration on these properties based on the Board of Director's evaluation of financial and market considerations at the time.
 On December 30, 2013, the Company's shares commenced trading on the TSX Venture Exchange under the symbol "CVV" and ceased trading on the Toronto Stock Exchange.
-The Company's shares are also quoted on the OTCQB in the United States under the symbol "CVVUF" and the Frankfurt Stock Exchange under the symbol "DH7N".
+The Company's shares are also quoted on the Over-The-Counter Bulletin Board ("OTCBB") in the United States under the symbol "CVVUF" and the Frankfurt Stock Exchange under the symbol "DH7N".
+On September 2, 2014, the Company's shares were approved for trading in the United States on the OTCQB Marketplace, replacing our listing on the OTCBB.
 The Company's registered office is located at 625 Howe Street, Suite 1020, Vancouver, British Columbia, V6C 2T6, Canada.